jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-05.md

 If you know things happen in a regular cycle, then you can predict what will happen.
 In fact, this is how we predicted [the crisis years starting in 2019](/social/supersociology/precrisis-years).

-We also have a [running list of predictions](/social/cycles/predictions/) **to prove that cycles work and that we are inside a Matrix**.
+We also have a [running list of predictions](/social/cycles/predictions/) **to prove that cycles work and that we exist inside a Matrix**.

 We use these correct predictions to prove the solidity of the principles discovered by <!-- Francis Bacon, --> Socrates, David Hume, Hinduism, Buddhism, and Taoism.
 This is similar to how the solidity of Newtonian Physics was proven by the correct prediction of the arrival of Haley's comet.